Alarm-Siren/Nopac/README.md

 This program is licensed under the GNU LGPL v2.1, which can be found in file LICENSE.txt.

 ## Building Nopac
 The Nopac source code is designed to compile with the [Free Pascal Compiler](https://www.freepascal.org/), version 2.6.0.
 There are no other dependencies.
+It may work with more recent versions of FPC, though I have not checked.
 I have included an example make.bat file, but you'll need to edit it to match the specific directory structures you're using.

 ## Can I play it without building it myself?
 Yes!
 I have uploaded a pre-built Win32 binary, Have a look in [Releases](https://github.com/Alarm-Siren/Nopac/releases).